mk-manishkumar/HTML-CSS-Projects/README.md

 ## ⭐ HTML & CSS PROJECTS ⭐

-This repository contains 15 HTML & CSS Projects which is completely responsive and deployed on Netlify.
+This repository comprises a collection of 15 impeccably designed HTML and CSS projects, exhibiting complete responsiveness, and seamlessly deployed on the Netlify platform.

 ## 📌 Tech Stack